waqasuddinkhan/MACARON-GenMed-LabEx/README.md

 # Installation

+### Operating System Guidelines

+MACARON is know to run and build on LINUX UBUNTU 16.04 LTS.
+However, MACARON can be run on any other LINUX version.

 ### Runtime Prequisites

 __1.__ MACARON is executable in __PYTHON v2.7 or later__.
 If the user has multiple PYTHON versions, please make sure that your running environment is set to the required version of PYTHON.